Non-overlap Average Treatment Effect Bounds: Estimation and inference

 \end{theorem}

-Theorem~\ref{thm:weak-conv} provides the key convergence guarantee for our TMLE in Algorithm~\ref{alg:tmle}.
-Notably, unlike with the TMLE for the ATE, this result does not require the strong overlap assumption that $\pscore$ or $\hat{\pscore}$ are bounded away from zero and one (with the tradeoff that without the overlap assumption, the TMLE can only estimate bounds for the ATE, and not a point estimate).
-The theorem demonstrates that if the nuisance functions---the propensity score and outcome regressions---are estimated at $n^{-1/4}$ rates in root mean squared error, then our estimators for the smooth lower and upper bounds converge at $\sqrt{n}$-rates to the true bounds with Gaussian limiting distributions.
+Theorem~\ref{thm:weak-conv} provides the key convergence guarantee for our TMLE in Algorithm~\ref{alg:tmle}, which relies on two key properties: first, the fluctuation model of Section~\ref{sec:tmle} ensures that the TMLE solves the empirical EIF estimation equation, eliminating first-order bias; second, cross-fitting controls the empirical process remainder, and induces the standard $n^{-1/4}$ rate double-robustness requirement.
+The theorem demonstrates that if the nuisance functions (the propensity score and outcome regressions) are estimated at $n^{-1/4}$ rates in root mean squared error, then our estimators for the smooth lower and upper bounds converge at $\sqrt{n}$-rates to the true bounds with Gaussian limiting distributions.
 Moreover, these estimators achieve the nonparametric efficiency bound, which is the variance of each bound's EIF.
 These nuisance convergence rate assumptions can be satisfied using flexible nonparametric estimators under standard regularity conditions such as smoothness or sparsity \citep{Gyorfietal02}.